I was talking with a friend yesterday about how I learned web dev.

 - Remotely Interesting: The Netlify devrel team’s podcast, they’re typically talking about JAMStack and a number of other webdevy things.

 This is where most of my practical knowledge came from- and where I recommend people spend most of their time!

 - Supastack: A mix between SubStack + Tumblr.
 It’s definitely not complete but gave me time to learn SupaBase & Postgres.

 - Mykal.codes: This website! a blog- it’s been rebuilt 4-5 times in different frameworks (Next.js, Gatsby, 11ty, now Astro)

 I use books more as a reference, than anything.

 - Flask Web Development: I recently read this to learn about flask for work- it’s great!
 Walks you through creating a modern-ish web app with Flask.

 - Increment Magazine: A very high quality magazine about software development.
-Lots of varied, and well done articles from different disciplines of software.
+Lots of varied, and well done articles from different disciplines of software (edit: rest in peace)